rescript-association/rescript-core/proposed_forum_post.md

 # [ANN] ReScript Core - a new, batteries included drop-in standard library

-ReScript core is a new drop-in standard library, intended to be familiar for JavaScript developers and rich enough that you don't need to reach for anything else for typical ReScript development.
+ReScript Core is a new drop-in standard library, intended to be familiar for JavaScript developers and rich enough that you don't need to reach for anything else for typical ReScript development.

 It's designed to replace the usage of the current `Js` namespace as well as the OCaml pervasives (global `Array`, `List` etc). `Belt` remains unchanged.
 This is going to clear up the current standard library situation, which can be quite confusing.